Roblox raises $150M Series G, led by Andreessen Horowitz, now valued at $4B – TechCrunch

 The funding comes at a period of significant growth for the gaming platform.
 Just last summer, it was being visited by 100 million users, topping Minecraft, and its developer community of over 2 million actives earned $110 million in 2019 — up from around $70+ million in 2018 and $40+ million in 2017.

-Since then, Roblox has further invested in its developer business, with the launch of new tools for building more realistic 3D experiences and a marketplace where creators can sell their own development assets and tools to others, among other things.
+Since then, Roblox has further invested in its developer business, with the launch of new tools for building more realistic 3D experiences and a marketplace where creators can sell their own development assets and tools to others, among other products.

 Roblox offers a platform for its developers to build upon, similar to the App Store.
 Many of its most popular games are free, instead monetizing as players spend on in-game items using virtual cash called Robux.
 Some of its largest games average over 10 million users monthly.
 Over 10 games have seen more than 1 billion visits.